amaise-inc/agent-example/agent-example-quarkus/README.md

 ### Application Logic

-- After the Quarkus application is initialized, the agent connects to the legal-i cloud.
+- After the Quarkus application is initialized, the agent connects to the amaise cloud.
 - If the connection can be established, an Event is published to the `started` Vert.x Event Bus Address.
 - This has the following effects:
-	- Upon receiving this event, the `ExampleService` creates legal cases and adds source files on the legal-i workspace.
+	- Upon receiving this event, the `ExampleService` creates legal cases and adds source files on the amaise workspace.
 	- The `ExampleEventService` starts listening to events triggered on the API.
 		- As an example, he requests a `pong`-Event from the API.
 		- This pong will be sent by the API asynchronously and be visible in the EventHandler